NathanWalker/nativescript-ng2-magic/README.md

 1. Use `Component` from `nativescript-ng2-magic` instead of `angular2/core`.
 [Why?](#why-different-component)
 2. Use `templateUrl` with your components and use absolute paths.
 [Why?](#why-absolute-paths)
 3. Point `MagicService.NATIVESCRIPT_VIEW_PATH` at a specific directory for your NativeScript views.
 4. Create NativeScript views for each of your component's templates in that ^ directory.
-[Learn more](http://angularjs.blogspot.com/2016/03/code-reuse-in-angular-2-native-mobile.html?m=1)
+[How?](#how-to-create-nativescript-views)
 5. [Run your truly *native* mobile app with NativeScript!](#run-for-first-time)

 ## Example